-You may have other problems.
 The added two inches of blacktop might cause safety issues where the driveway abuts stairs and sidewalks.
 The added thickness of the blacktop can reduce the riser height at stairs.

 A tapered two-inch lip can create a stumbling hazard when people walk from adjacent paved surfaces onto the driveway.

 Keep in mind that your blacktop driveway may become a maintenance item every three to five years.